SivilTaram/dl4c.github.io/callforpapers.md

 ## Important Dates

-* Submissions will open on January 3rd, 2025 at TBA.
+* Submissions will open in January, we will share the link for the submission on this page.
 * **Submissions will close February Feb 12th, 2025 23:59 AoE.** There is no separate deadline for abstracts.
 * Accept/reject notifications will be sent **March 6th, 2025.**
 * Authors of spotlighted papers will be invited to give a short talk at the workshop and will be notified with details shortly after the acceptance notifications.